-Genesee Power operates a renewable energy power plant that can produce approximately 35 megawatts of electricity using (1) an ABB Combustion Engineering VU-40 traveling-grate-spreader-stoker boiler rated at 523 million British thermal units per hour (MMBtu/hr) and (2) an ABB single-flow condensing turbine coupled to an ABB synchronous generator unit.
-The power plant has been in operation since 1995 and is permitted to fire wood biomass, tire derived fuel (up to 20 tons per day), and natural gas for startup.
+Genesee Power Station operates a renewable energy power plant that can produce approximately 35 megawatts of electricity using (1) an ABB Combustion Engineering VU-40 traveling-gratespreader-stoker boiler rated at 523 million British thermal units per hour (MMBtu/hr) and (2) an ABB single-flow condensing turbine coupled to an ABB synchronous generator unit.
+The power plant has been in operation since 1995 and is permitted to fire wood biomass, TDF (up to 20 tons per day), and natural gas for startup.

-During testing, the boiler was fired with wood biomass.
-Tire derived fuel was not used during the test.
-Based on fuel testing firing all biomass is the worst-case fuel for hydrogen chloride emissions.
+During testing, the boiler was fired with wood biomass and TDF.
+Based on fuel testing, firing wood biomass and TDF is the worst-case fuel for mercury emissions.
+Firing wood biomass is the worst-case fuel for hydrogen chloride emissions.

-The wood biomass is transported to the Genesee Power station via trucks and unloaded into the 7-acre wood yard using a truck dipper (Figure 2-1).
+The wood biomass is transported to the Genesee Power Station via trucks and unloaded into the 7-acre wood yard using a truck tipper (Figure 2-1).
 The wood biomass is stored in piles that are rotated using front-end loaders to prevent decay, achieve uniform moisture content, and prevent pile fires.
-Once the wood has achieved the desired characteristics, front-end loaders load wood into a hopper that conveys the wood to the boiler feeders.
+Once the wood has achieved the desired characteristics, frontend loaders load wood into a hopper that conveys the wood to the boiler feeders.